The American Institute of Certified Public Accountants (AICPA) sets auditing standards and devised the SOC framework.

-Obtaining and updating an accurate inventory of all IT assets, including the discovery of security gaps related to the asset operations and configuration.
+Asset management is the process of obtaining and updating an accurate inventory of all IT assets, including the discovery of security gaps related to the asset operations and configuration.
 Asset management also involves enforcing security requirements to address identified security gaps.

-The HIPAA Breach Notification Rule requires companies to notify patients when their PHI is impermissibly used or disclosed (or “breached”).
+The HIPAA Breach Notification Rule requires companies to notify patients when their PHI is impermissibly used or disclosed — or “breached.”

-An attack is an attempt by malicious criminals to compromise an asset by destroying, altering, or gaining unauthorized access.
+A cyberattack is an attempt by malicious criminals to compromise an asset by destroying, altering, or gaining unauthorized access.

 Defined in HIPAA regulation as any protected health information (PHI) that is created, stored, transmitted, or received in any electronic format or media. ePHI includes any of the 18 distinct demographics that can be used to identify a patient.